 The biggest attendance for an athletics event was on February 6, 1976, when a record 4,500 fans packed the facility to watch the Pepperdine men's basketball team upset No. 3 ranked UNLV by a final score of 93-91.

 The original versaturf rubber surface was replaced in the summer of 1992 with a wood floor.
-A new wood floor surface was installed during the summer of 2003.
+New wood floor surfaces were installed again during the summers of 2003 and 2013.
+A new video scoreboard was also added in 2013.

 Location: Tyler Drive (Malibu Campus)